 Wanted: highly motivated, responsible, caring individual available to give hands-on patient care on a flexible schedule including nights and weekends.

 .
-Maintains accurate records for medical providers and family members;
+Maintains accurate records for medical providers and family members, and

 .
 Willing and able to wrangle with stubborn bureaucracies